-The Clearinghouse, supported by the NIEHS Worker Training Program, provides technical support to grantees.
-The Clearinghouse website has reports and other resources on topics specifically related to DOE, as well as a database of curricula developed by NIEHS/DOE
+The Clearinghouse, supported by the NIEHS Worker Training Program, provides technical support to grant recipients.
+The Clearinghouse website has reports and other resources on topics specifically related to DOE, as well as a database of curricula developed by NIEHS/DOE grant recipients.
+Additionally, the Clearinghouse distributes a Worker Training Program Weekly e-Newsbrief to over 1,700 subscribers.